puremourning/vimspector/README.md

 There are 3 installation methods:

 * Using a release tarball and Vim packages
-* Using a clone of the repo and Vim packages
+* Using a repo clone and Vim packages
 * Using a plugin manager

 ### Method 1: Using a release tarball and Vim packages